mzimmerling/ptunes/README.md

 `/ptunes/controller/eclipse` ([ECLiPSe](http://eclipseclp.org/) constraint programming system])

-`/ptunes/controller/lib` ([ECLiPSe](http://eclipseclp.org/) and [Apache log4j](http://logging.apache.org/log4j/1.2/) libraries)

-`/ptunes/cp` ([ECLiPSe](http://eclipseclp.org/) optimization code, including the implementation of the X-MAC and LPP models)
+`/ptunes/cp` (optimization code, including the implementation of the X-MAC and LPP models)

 Getting pTunes to Work
 ----------------------

-pTunes is a research prototype.
-You should be able to built and run pTunes, however, using TelosB-compliant devices, such as the [Tmote Sky](http://www.snm.ethz.ch/Projects/TmoteSky), and a base station computer.
-Depending on the operating system used on the base station, you may need to update the [ECLiPSe](http://eclipseclp.org/) system and Java libraries accordingly.
+pTunes is a research prototype and, as such, not ready for use in a real deployment.
+You should be able to built and run pTunes, however, on TelosB-compliant devices, such as the [Tmote Sky](http://www.snm.ethz.ch/Projects/TmoteSky), and a base station computer.
+Depending on the base station operating system, you may need to exchange the [ECLiPSe](http://eclipseclp.org/) system and Java libraries accordingly.

 Research
 --------